skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+-- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length -- other than just methodology or what to call practice-research --

+The history of practice-research has been shaped by relativist and constructivist approaches to making epistemic claims.

+That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?

+not an abstract or theoretical line interesting only to epistemologists.
+Rather, it is

 In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists became invested in the production of knowledge.
 Since then, the epistemological project in practice-research has comprised various attempts to reverse-engineer art-making through an epistemological lens.
 That is, once art was recognised as research it became necessary to justify and validate its knowledge-producing bona fides, and to avoid a situation in which "the entire history of art [became] eligible for a postgraduate research degree."[@frayling_research_1993 p.5] Nevertheless,

 [^theory]: Practice-research has a history of referring to theory, not to oppose, confront or build theoretical understandings, but to prop up the academic status of the artistic work.**add citation**